What is Open Policy Agent?

 Finally, start small!
 While embracing a new paradigm such as policy as code may seem like a daunting task at first glance, much can often be accomplished with little effort.
 Some of the most used—and useful—policies, like checking if a user is an admin, if a deployment has enough replicas, or if a configuration resource is labeled correctly, can be built using just a few lines of Rego.
 Write a few rules, add some tests and grow your policy library as you learn.

-As always, If you have any questions, need help or have suggestions for improvements, feel free to reach out to devrel@styra.com at any time!
+As always, If you have any questions, need help or have suggestions for improvements, feel free to stop by the Styra Community Slack.

 Cloud native